The proximity fuse

 This is a wildly useful toy to have in your arsenal, since in many cases it can up your probability of kill immensely.
 Some targets, especially fragile ones, are just as sensitive to a near-miss as to a direct impact; some, in fact, are more sensitive to near misses from certain types of weapon.
 The ideal example is the aircraft; they are fragile enough and under enough stress while in flight that the amount of damage required to bring one down is fairly small.
 This means that an explosive munition, especially one equipped with shrapnel, need only detonate near its target.

-The proximity fuse was invented near the beginning of the Second World War, and was an outgrowth of the work then underway in a number of countries on radar.
+The proximity fuse was invented during the Second World War, and was an outgrowth of the work then underway in a number of countries.
 Really, it's just a simplified radar; in the most basic form, it simply measures the strength of an electromagnetic field, and when the strength goes beyond a preset limit, it detonates.
 This works well by itself against metallic targets.
 Some varieties also put out an EM field, and measure changes in the ambient which indicate 'reflection' or interference with the field, detonating upon detection of such changes.
+Various types of sensors were tried - optical and acoustic, more notably - before the British brought the magnetron to the U.S. and electronic emissions (radio) could be reasonably utilized.
+This latter was the method used by the first successful variant.

 Proximity fuses can be used in all sorts of environments.
 From the anti-aircraft to air-to-air cannon later in the war; to undersea, with the American WWII Mk.
 10 Magnetic Exploder torpedo.
 This latter weapon was designed to travel beneath target ships and, upon detecting change in the Earth's magnetic field caused by a ship's hull, detonate, breaking the back of the ship.
 Although there were troubles with this weapon, they were eventually traced to depth controls inside the torpedoes as well as the exploder itself.